oracle/okafka/connectors/README.md

 GRANT EXECUTE ON dbms_aqin TO txeventq_user;
 GRANT EXECUTE ON dbms_aqjms TO txeventq_user;

+-- GRANT this privilege if working with onprem or local database GRANT SELECT ON sys.V_$PARAMETER TO TXEVENTQ_ADMIN;

+-- GRANT this privilege if working with an autonomous cloud database GRANT SELECT ON sys.V$PARAMETER TO TXEVENTQ_ADMIN;

--- Grant privileges for monitoring and catalog access GRANT SELECT_CATALOG_ROLE TO txeventq_user;
+-- Grant privileges for monitoring and catalog access.
+This is granted if you want to gather diagnostics that can be used by Prometheus and Grafana.
-GRANT SELECT ON sys.V_$PARAMETER TO txeventq_user;
+GRANT SELECT_CATALOG_ROLE TO txeventq_user;
 ```

 **Note**: Replace `txeventq_user` and `<secure_password>` with your desired username and a strong password.
 Store credentials securely using your organization's credential management solution (see [Database Authentication](#database-authentication)).

 ### Create Transactional Event Queue

 The Transactional Event Queue must be created before using the connectors.
-The queue should be created with appropriate parameters based on your use case.
+To use Transactional Event Queue (TxEQ) for Source and Sink Connector, certain Queue Level Parameters need to be set using dbms_aqadm.set_queue_parameter procedure.
+There are 3 primary Queue level parameters, SHARD_NUM, KEY_BASED_ENQUEUE and STICKY_DEQUEUE'.
+These are explained below.

 **Important considerations:**